International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_4_Exchanging_Data.md

 Alternatively to the previously described process, after the Data Operation invocation, the Data Consumer's Connector can take the provided information and establish a connection directly between the Data Provider’s system acting as a data source, and a system on the consumer-side acting as the data sink.
-This offers the possibility to establish and leave connections open, or to switch from data pulling to data pushing easily.
+This offers the possibility for the Connector to establish and leave connections open, or to switch from data pulling to data pushing easily.
 The sequence is depicted in Figure [3.3.4.2](#_fig-3.3.4.2-out-of-band-data-exchange_).

 ![Out-of-band Data Exchange](media/data-transfer.png)
 #### _Fig.
 3.3.4.2: Out-of-band Data Exchange_